How to Help Your Child Adjust to Kindergarten Without Tears

 By the beginning of their kindergarten life, children should possess all the necessary skills and abilities: going to the potty, holding a spoon, drinking from a cup, partially dressing and undressing themselves, and also being able to ask an adult for help and assistance.

 If parents are used to doing everything for the child, it will be hard for the little ones to get used to independence.
-Accordingly, the adaptation period for them may get delayed.
+Accordingly, the adaptation period for them may be delayed.

 4. The level of socialization

-In kindergarten, the child will have to enter in contact with a large number of children and adults.
-It would be good if they already have had such communication experience.
-Otherwise, it will be very difficult for a kid, who is accustomed to seeing only mom and dad next to them, to get used to other children and teachers.
+In kindergarten, the child will have to come into contact with a large number of children and adults.
+It would be good if they already have such communication experience.
+Otherwise, it will be very difficult for a kid who is accustomed to seeing only mom and dad next to them to get used to other children and teachers.

 Prostock-studio/Shutterstock.com

-2. Rule 2.
-The adaptation of children to kindergarten has to take place either during winter or summertime in order to reduce the risk of infectious diseases.
+- Rule 2.
+The adaptation of children to kindergarten has to take place either during winter or summer in order to reduce the risk of infectious diseases.

-7. Rule 7.
-Parents need to warn the teacher about all the particularities of the child’s behavior, their habits and preferences.
+- Rule 7.
+Parents need to warn the teacher about all the particularities of the child’s behavior, their habits, and preferences.

 If parents stick to these rules, they will significantly facilitate the period of adaptation of the child to kindergarten.